100sun/network/README.md

 # 1.3 Network Core

-* connecting network edges(⊃ end hosts)
+* connecting network edges
 * the mesh of interconnected routers
 * when sending packets, forwarding from a router to the next router
-    - routing: Get a path from source host to destination host using routing algorithms
+    - routing: Get a path from source host -> destination host by using routing algorithms
-    - forwarding: Move packets from the before router to the next router using forwarding table
+    - forwarding: Move packets from the before router -> the next router by using forwarding table

 ## 1.3.1 Two fundamental approaches to moving data